MicrosoftDocs/azure-reference-other/stream-analytics-docs/count-azure-stream-analytics.md

 Specifies that COUNT returns the number of unique non-null values.

 **expression**

 Is an expression of any type or a column name.
 Aggregate functions and sub queries are not permitted.

 \* (wildcard expression)

 Specifies that all events should be counted to return the total number of events in a group.
 COUNT(\*) takes no parameters.
 COUNT(\*) does not require an expression parameter because, by definition, it does not use information about any particular column.
 COUNT(\*) returns the number of events without getting rid of duplicates.
 It counts each event separately.
 This includes events that contain null values.

+**OVER ([\<PARTITION BY clause> \<LIMIT DURATION clause> [\<WHEN clause>]]**

+Determines the group of rows over which COUNT is applied.
+The PARTITION BY clause specifies that rows with the same partition key will be grouped together.
+The LIMIT DURATION clause specifies how much history is included in the group.
+The WHEN clause specifies a boolean condition for rows to be included in the group.
+See [OVER clause](over-azure-stream-analytics.md) for more details on the usage.

 ## Remarks